-How are the two trucks so closely scored?
+How are the two trucks scored apples-to-apples?
 They have outstanding performance, styling, features and utility, though the nuances of each give you some clear choices when it comes to buying.

 Start with performance, where the differences come out in strong relief.
-The Ram sports a base V-6 with an eight-speed automatic for excellent fuel economy, then antes up from there with a turbodiesel option that pushes fuel economy to a class high of 29 mpg highway.
-A HEMI V-8 handles the extreme towing duties with a sharp, NASCAR snarl and an eight-speed automatic tuned for musclecar-like acceleration.
+The Ram sports a base V-6 with an 8-speed automatic for excellent fuel economy, then antes up from there with a turbodiesel option that pushes fuel economy to a class high of 29 mpg highway.
+A Hemi V-8 handles the extreme towing duties with a sharp, NASCAR snarl and an 8-speed automatic tuned for musclecar-like acceleration.

 The F-150?
-It's powered in most part by six-cylinder engines.
-There's a basic V-6 for fleet duty; a 325-hp 2.7-liter turbo six that nicely supplants the old smaller-displacement V-8 in the lineup, while boosting its fuel economy on the EPA rankings.
-There's a V-8, of course, with 385 hp, for those who can't do without--but frankly we'd go with the top twin-turbo V-6 instead, and its monstrous 365 hp.
-All of these are teamed to a six-speed automatic that can't mask a central issue with the turbo engines: those higher EPA fuel-economy ratings really need more gears to stay in the most efficient part of the powerband, but for now, real-world fuel economy isn't improved by as much as we'd hoped.
+It's powered in most part by 6-cylinder engines.
+There's a basic V-6 for fleet duty; a 325-hp 2.7-liter turbo-6 that nicely supplants the old smaller-displacement V-8 in the lineup, while boosting its fuel economy on the EPA rankings.
+There's a V-8, of course, with 385 hp, for those who can't do without—but frankly we'd go with the top twin-turbo V-6 instead, and its monstrous 375 hp.
+Most of these are teamed to a 6-speed automatic that can't mask a central issue with the turbo engines: those higher EPA fuel-economy ratings really need more gears to stay in the most efficient part of the powerband.
+A 10-speed automatic in top versions of the F-150 may remedy that, but so far, EPA figures are unimpressive.

 The Ram's diesel turns in more reliably high mileage, but the F-150 outpoints it on payload and tow ratings.
 Configure it properly and the Ford can pull up to 12,200 pounds; the Ram's top number this year is 10,650 pounds.